dasMichal/bachelors-thesis/README.md

 # bachelors-thesis
-Repository for my bachelors theis , containing all setup scripts , configs and research
+Repository for my bachelor's thesis, containing all setup scripts, configurations and research results